The benefits of open customer journey mapping

 - Find insight for content, communication and marketing creation

-- Spot new business opportunities by identifying up and cross-sell possibilities
+- Spot new business opportunities by identifying up and cross-sell possibilities to increase revenue

 - Design a better customer experience